 Brands, public figures, celebrities, and even influencers who say one thing and do another are all susceptible to scrutiny.
 This effect could explain a lot about today’s viewers’ general mistrust of traditional media and advertising.

-The persuasive power of influencers, who, if they’re truly authentic, practise what they preach, is amplified by this modern-day commercial dynamic.
+The persuasive power of influencers, who, if they’re truly authentic, practice what they preach, is amplified by this modern-day commercial dynamic.
 Influencers, perhaps even more so than celebrities, are well-suited to the role of spokesman because of this trait.

 9. Professional Content Creation